 The temperate climate of both Australia and the South Pacific make them both year-round cruise destinations.
 October through April, known as “Wave Season,” are the most popular months to cruise and therefore you’ll find the most departures offered during that time period.
 March and May are “shoulder season” months, which can sometimes yield excellent prices on cruise fares.
 The winter months of June, July, and August can be a bit cold in southern Australia but you can still tour ports in comfort.
 The summer months of December through February bring hot weather, sometimes as warm as 35 to 40 degrees.
 Plus, with Sydney and Brisbane often being the starting point for many cruise ships, Australia is often the best place to start your South Pacific voyage.

 Cruise lines from around the world offer a wide variety of Australia cruises that will help you explore both the cities and wild spaces of Australia.
 Here are some options:

 Short Sampler Cruises

-Carnival sampler cruises, Cunard sampler cruises, P&O Australia sampler cruises, Princess sampler cruises and Royal Caribbean sampler cruises all offer two-, three-, and four-night sampler Australia cruises so you can get a feel if a cruise is the right sort of vacation for you before you commit to a longer voyage.
+Carnival, Cunard, P&O Australia, Princess, and Royal Caribbean all offer two-, three-, and four-night sampler Australia cruises so you can get a feel if a cruise is the right sort of vacation for you before you commit to a longer voyage.
 These brief getaways embark from Sydney, Brisbane, Perth/Fremantle, Adelaide, and Melbourne and most of which just cruise into the ocean and back again.
 So, if you’re looking for cruises around Australia and want to get a taste of all the best cruise lines, a sampler voyage will likely be the best fit for you!